We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Charge Both Devices During Data Transfer

-Reboot the old/source iPhone:
+Reboot the Old/Source iPhone:

 restart iphone

-Reset the new iPhone 14:
+Reset the New iPhone 15:

 • Go to Settings and select the General option.